Living Kidney Donors:

 There is no special diet you need to follow, so you can eat your usual foods.
 It is a good idea, in general, to drink 6-8 glasses of liquid a day.

-Before you leave the hospital, a 2-week follow up visit will be scheduled with the transplant staff.
+Before you leave the hospital, we will schedule a follow-up visit within two to three weeks with our transplant staff at CPMC.
 It is important that you keep this appointment, even if you feel fine.
 The appointment is necessary to check your wound, blood pressure and overall health.

 You should arrange to have a family member or friend drive you home when you are discharged from the hospital.
 If you need transportation home, the social worker will try to help you set it up.
 Insurance does not usually pay for transportation home.